locationtech/geomesa/docs/tutorials/geomesa-quickstart-storm.rst

 Apache Storm is "a free and open source distributed realtime computation system."

-Storm can be leveraged to analyze and ingest data into GeoMesa in near real time.
+You can leverage Storm to analyze and ingest data into GeoMesa in near real time.
 In this tutorial, we will:

 1. Use Apache Kakfa to send messages to a Storm topology.